Muskogee sixth-grader named honorary deputy after life-saving efforts last week

-A Muskogee sixth-grader has been honored after exhibiting quick thinking under pressure during two separate incidents last week, including a house fire.
+A Muskogee sixth-grader has been honored after exhibiting quick thinking under pressure during two separate incidents on one day last week — including a house fire.

-Davyon Johnson was recognized by officials with Muskogee Public Schools as well as Muskogee County Sheriff's Office during a board meeting Tuesday.
+Davyon Johnson was recognized by officials with Muskogee Public Schools as well as the Muskogee County Sheriff's Office during a school board meeting Tuesday.

 The Sheriff's Office posted about Davyon's actions on Dec.
 9, a day that started with a classmate's choking accident at the Muskogee 6th and 7th Grade Academy.